On this page

 Are you wondering about your 5 month old baby feeding schedule and solid food?

 Should you be even starting solids at 5 months?

-This is an exciting time in your baby’s development, and yes, you may be feeling a bit uncertain as to how you start your 5 month old baby feeding schedule and solid food.
-There’s no hard and fast rules about when to start feeding your baby solid foods except that it shouldn’t start before your baby reaches 4 months.
+This is an exciting time in your baby’s development, and yes, you may be feeling a bit uncertain as to how you start your 5 month old feeding schedule and introducing solid food.
+There are no hard and fast rules about when to start feeding your baby solid foods, except that you shouldn’t start before your baby reaches 4 months.
 Before 4 months your baby will be getting all the nutrients he or she needs from your breastmilk or formula.
 After this your baby will start needing extra iron and other vitamins to help your baby grow.

 Between 4 – 6 months your baby should start showing interest in solid foods.
 Signs your baby is ready to start eating solid foods should include:

 - he or she can sit upright unattended, and has good head and neck control,

 - is showing an interest in your food or what is on your plate,